 - Install your Master on or near your main control panel; if not creating a control panel, place it in a location where you have easy access.
 Install Client Nodes and any peripheral devices they use in their assigned layout zones, as described in the Layout Planning Guide.

 - Install I/O boards where the ports are needed.
 In general, you will need output ports (DNOU8) to run relays, lighting and other digital devices.
 Locate DNOU8 boards around your layout so that ports are near the devices they control.
 Locate DNIN8 Digital Input boards on or near control panels.

 - If using servos for turnout motors, locate your PCA9685 PWM driver board so it is equidistant (more or less) from the turnouts.
 See the Layout Planning Guide for more information about placing PWM driver boards.

-- If using stall motor (Circuitron Tortoise) or coil motor (Atlas, Kato, Peco, etc) turnouts, place a DPDT relay near each turnout motor.
+- If using stall motor (Circuitron Tortoise or SwitchMaster) or coil motor (Atlas, Kato, Peco, etc) turnouts, place a DPDT relay near each turnout motor.
 See Relays for more information about wiring and using relays with LCOS.